wp-plugins/stop-the-bokettch/readme.txt

 Notice : Notice messages will be displayed to the role of publish_posts.

 = What's "Bokettch"?? =
-Bokettch is "Webourgeon_com"（[@Webourgeon_com](https://twitter.com/Webourgeon_com)） who is doing activities as a member of WordBench Chiba （WordBench is user group of local in Japan）
+Bokettch is "Webourgeon_com"([@Webourgeon_com](https://twitter.com/Webourgeon_com)) who is doing activities as a member of WordBench Chiba (WordBench is user group of local in Japan)
-"Bokkechies" who she recognized is given to the original number of Bokettch from her.
+"Bokettchies" who she recognized is given to the unique number.
 Her behavior is famous for cute and goofy. so We name a person like her "Bokettch".

 Then, too.
-There is "[Bokettch report](http://bokettch.warna.info/)" for reporting thier behavior.(Sorry.
+There is "[Bokettch report](http://bokettch.warna.info/)" for reporting their behavior.(Sorry.
 This site is only Japanese!)

 Example of "Bokettch":

 * tripping on the smooth road
 * get lost
-* boiled water too much and missed it
+* the water has boiled away
-* to take the wrong train
+* take the wrong train
 * soft drink bomb

 and so on....